stonepros/stone/doc/rados/configuration/filestore-config-ref.rst

 method of storing XATTRs.
 The following settings may help improve performance by using a method of storing XATTRs that is extrinsic to the underlying file system.

-Ceph XATTRs are stored as ``inline xattr``, using the XATTRs provided by the underlying file system, if it does not impose a size limit.
-If there is a size limit (4KB total on ext4, for instance), some Ceph XATTRs will be stored in a key/value database when either the ``filestore_max_inline_xattr_size`` or ``filestore_max_inline_xattrs`` threshold is reached.
+Stone XATTRs are stored as ``inline xattr``, using the XATTRs provided by the underlying file system, if it does not impose a size limit.
+If there is a size limit (4KB total on ext4, for instance), some Stone XATTRs will be stored in a key/value database when either the ``filestore_max_inline_xattr_size`` or ``filestore_max_inline_xattrs`` threshold is reached.